collective/plonetheme.pollination/README.rst

 Obviously there is more work to be done.
 If you want to help, pull requests accepted!
 Some ideas:

-* Add a diazo rule to import Plone editing styles
+* Add a Diazo rule to import Plone editing styles
 * Configure styles to use portal_css tools
 * Improve styles